-Goal: The goal of these hazard mitigation actions is to protect people and the natural environment from adverse effects of hazardous materials incident.
+Goal: The goal of these hazard mitigations actions is to protect people and the natural environment from adverse effects of hazardous materials incident.

-This category includes the release of potentially hazardous chemicals due to a natural event such as flooding, an accident, or an intentional release.
-The Tribe considers intention release of hazardous materials into the environment a terrorist attack Additional actions related to reducing the risk of a terrorist attack using gun violence are included in the school and workplace violence hazard actions.
+This category includes the release of potentially hazardous chemicals due to either a natural event, such as flooding, or an intention man-made release.
+Additional actions related to reducing the risk of a terrorist attach using gun violence are included in the school and workplace violence hazard actions.